-And then I think Dr. Shapiro, who heads our Wednesday meeting, would be able to give you a little bit more on what we've been working on there.
+And then I think Dr. Shapiro, who heads our Wednesday meeting, would be able to give you a little bit more on what we've been working on to in state, charter, private, it becomes a little more complex.

 Dr. Shapiro?